sid2934/DndNotes/Readme.md

 1) Praedyth has a ring that had a severed finger attached.
     * Logo matches the Rams Head Warehouse
-    * Lofi had a ring that matched this design (Sepharoth in possession of it)
+    * Lofi had a ring that matched this design (Praedyth in possession of it)